tomkalervo/tomkalervo/README.md

 - 👋 Hi, I’m @tomkalervo
 - 👀 I’m interested in Algorithms, Logic and Discrete Math.
 I have a broad tech stack ranging from C and Java to Python and Elixir.
-- 🌱 Batchelor of Science in Information Technology @ KTH, Royal Institute of Technology, Stockholm - Sweden.
+- 🌱 Bachelor of Science in Information Technology @ KTH, Royal Institute of Technology, Stockholm - Sweden.
-- 💞️ Developer (IBM mainframe, z/OS) at Handelsbanken.
+- 💞️ Professional Programmer.
 - 📫 How to reach me tomkarlssonn@bitwise.foo

 <!---